juancarlospaco/nimpretty-action/README.md

 # FAQ

-- Why not take care of seting up Nim by itself?.
+- Why not take care of setting up Nim by itself?.

-Because some people do with with just Git or Gitnim or Choosenim.
+Because some people do it with just Git or Gitnim or Choosenim.